 Tŷ Mawr Country Hotel

-Oodles of charm – period features, nooks and crannies, uncluttered bedrooms with modern touches.
-Great food with the finest local ingredients mostly sourced within 25 miles.
-Relaxed surroundings, but not remote – lots to see and do locally.
+Oodles of charm - period features, nooks and crannies, uncluttered bedrooms with modern touches.
+Great food and relaxed surroundings.

 Take the country road that winds through the secluded Cothi Valley and you’ll come to the beautiful village of Brechfa set in the forest of the same name.
 And there you’ll find a little jewel that shines brightly (it makes a habit of attracting accolades, including top hotel ‘Oscars’).
 Tŷ Mawr is an intimate, cream-washed country hideaway with everything you’d expect of a place that dates from the 15th/16th centuries – thick stone walls, old beams, low ceilings, log fires and cosy nooks and crannies, all creating a warm, rustic farmhouse feel.

 But you sacrifice nothing in terms of creature comforts.
 Tŷ Mawr has remodelled, well-appointed bedrooms that blend old with new – an appealing mix of contemporary furnishings, restful neutral colours, and luxury touches like dressing gowns and Myddfai toiletries.

 Your new hosts, David Hart and Gill Brown focus on ensuring that the cooking perfectly complements these bucolic surroundings, with an inventive menu inspired by ‘field to fork’.
 The breads are baked daily and the award-winning grass-fed fillet is has been supplied by a local farm for nearly thirty years.
 Tŷ Mawr takes its location seriously in other ways too, there’s a strong sense of carefully curated place that contributes greatly to its faithful following of happy guests.
 The hotel has a 7kw Electric Car Charging port for guests’ use.